-- Party and cleavage in the 2016 election. — Estimates ideal points for 8,000 Americans.
-Identity politics define the party system, and economic issues divide both parties.
+- Party and cleavage in the 2016 election (under review) — Estimates ideal points for 8,000 Americans.
+Suggestive evidence that either party can use a fiscally liberal message to cement a national majority.

-- Estimating dynamic, common-space public opinion: Why Maine took two decades to adopt ranked-choice voting. — Single-winner RCV enactment requires the second-largest party to expect to win on smaller-party voters' transfers.
+- Estimating dynamic, common-space public opinion: Why Maine took two decades to adopt ranked-choice voting (revise & resubmit) — Single-winner RCV enactment requires the second-largest party to expect to win on smaller-party voters' transfers.

 Working papers on PR in America ("multi-winner RCV")

-- Bad for party discipline: Why unions attacked the single transferable vote in Cincinnati. — Documents labor participation in racially charged repeal and shows the motive was liberals' coalition defection in government.
+- Bad for party discipline: Why unions attacked the single transferable vote in Cincinnati (under review) — Documents labor participation in racially charged repeal and shows how the motive was fiscal conservatives' coalition defection in government.